How to Pay for Rehab

 Ask for Help

 One thing to remember about addiction treatment is that price does not always equal quality.
-When searching for a rehab, be sure to check for common red flags so you don’t fall for one of the many rehab scams out there.
+When searching for rehab, be sure to check for common red flags so you don’t fall for one of the many rehab scams out there.
 And know the right questions to ask so you can find the right treatment center for you.

 If you or a loved one is struggling with addiction, Mountainside can help.